Research for your business

 All Dyson products move air as part of their primary function.
 Getting air to move and then controlling it can be a noisy business.
 Dyson sought academic input from applied mathematicians to aid the investigation of solutions which allow maximum acoustic benefit within strict design constraints.

 Research and development at Dyson is often mainly experimental, thus the sKTP introduced a greater level of mathematical analysis.
-The company now has a great enthusiasm for applying similar approaches in a wide variety of situations, and are continuing to work with the School.
+The company now has a great enthusiasm for applying similar approaches in a wide variety of situations, and are continuing to work with the Department.

 As a result of this project, a new silencing strategy and a novel design methodology have been introduced to Dyson.